OlivierBlanvillain/cs210-2020/labs/grading-and-submission.md

   * *grade*: the job results in a warning if you do not get the maximum grade (10.00/10.00)

+If a job is marked "pending", it means there are other students running jobs at the same time and you'll have to wait a bit for your job to run.

-You can click on the jobs to see the logs:
+You can click on the `grade` job to see its output:

 ![](images/pipeline-details.png)